madilynbaileyfan52/NVOT-TSA-Video-Game-Design/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature Request
 about: Use this template to shine a light on any features that you want to incorporate into the game.
-title: 'Feature Request: [Specific Feature That You Want]'
+title: 'Feature Request: (Specific Feature That You Want)'
 labels: enhancement
 assignees: ''

 ---

 **Request Related To A Problem?**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+(Ex.
+I'm always frustrated when...)

 **Describe Your Solution**
 A clear and concise description of what you want to happen.